Home » Painted Furniture » Small Tables Painted White | Five Tutorials

 Shabby Chic Reclaim Beyond Paint Furniture Makeover

-I dry-brushed the leg columns and thought that was a great look but then decided the table looked too choppy so I distressed the feet…..really heavily….so they would match the leg columns.
+I dry-brushed the leg columns with the white paint instead of painting them fully and thought that was a great look.
+Then decided the table looked too choppy so I distressed the feet…..really heavily with an electric sander….so they would match the leg columns.

 table before photo Petticoat Junktion

-I used Beyond Paint Off-White for the paint finish.
+I selected Beyond Paint Off-White for the paint finish.
 This paint has the perfect sheen too, not flat and not satin, somewhere in between.

 wet cloth furniture distressing technique Petticoat Junktion